spiffe/spiffe.io/content/docs/latest/spire/understand/concepts.md

 ## Authorized Registration Entries

-The server sends authorized registration entries to the agent.
+The server only sends authorized registration entries to the agent.
 The correpsonding datastore query is construed as follows:

 1. Fetch all registration entries that have the agent's SPIFFE ID set as parentID.
 2. Determine from the server's database what additional properties the specific agent is associated with.